Diabetes: Lower Your Heart Disease RiskSkip to the navigation

 - Work closely with your health professionals.
 Make sure that each doctor you see has all of your medical information, including test results.
 If you have questions about tests, medicines, exercise, or a healthy diet, talk to your doctor or a registered dietitian.

 - Take your medicine every day, as prescribed.
 Medicines work only as long as you are taking them.
+For example, your doctor may recommend you take a statin medicine to lower cholesterol and your risk of heart attack and stroke.

 Health Tools help you make wise health decisions or take action to improve your health.